 You will study a range of professional topics which will enable you to assess, plan, manage and evaluate key interventions for emergency and critically ill patients with organ dysfunction.
 You will gain the knowledge to deliver evidence-based clinical management which will facilitate development of a deep and systematic understanding of the complexities of acute and critical illness.
-You will be expected to evaluate the reliability and validity of key evidence to justify interventions in different healthcare systems, also to investigate and evaluate the professional, ethical and legal issues within an emergency and critically reflecting on the application of theory to clinical practice, thereby bridging the theory practice gap.
+You will be expected to evaluate the reliability and validity of key evidence to justify interventions in different healthcare systems, also to investigate and evaluate the professional, ethical and legal issues within an emergency and critical care environment.
+Within each subject area you will explore the relevant underpinning theories, critically reflecting on the application of theory to clinical practice, thereby bridging the theory practice gap.
 The leadership and management elements will enable you to reflect on current and future international perspectives in emergency and critical care.